sangchatb/dx-saga/readme.md

 We would like to replace `takeLatest(pattern, saga)`, which triggers when events occur, with `takeLatest(channel, saga)` that triggers when changes occur in the subset of state returned by a selector.

 `dx-saga` provides a function `makeSelectorChannelFactory` that produces a function `selectorChannel` to create selector channels.
 Its accepts any selector and will `emit` when subset of state returned by the selector changes.
-Each of these emissions can be used by existing saga API to `takeEvery`, `takeLatests`, etc.
+Each of these emissions can be used by existing saga API to `takeEvery`, `takeLatest`, etc.

 Let's define a selectorChannel named `searchChanges` to replace the action-pattern version above: